 Frequently Asked Questions

-Why is the College implementing the new Practice Review Program?
+Why did the College implement the Practice Review Program?

-The College is implementing the Practice Review Program in order to enhance the quality of pharmacy practice by improving compliance through strengthened enforcement.
+The College implemented the Practice Review Program to enhance the quality of pharmacy practice by improving compliance through strengthened enforcement.
 One of the ways that the College can ensure best practices are being followed is to establish and communicate standards and guidelines to pharmacy professionals and review their individual performance in a pharmacy setting.
 By reviewing real practice in real time, the College is helping to maintain and elevate public confidence in the profession.

-The Practice Review Program will have two components: the Pharmacy Review and the Pharmacy Professionals Review.
-The Pharmacy Review component will be a familiar process, as it mirrors the College’s current pharmacy inspection process.
+The Practice Review Program has two components: the Pharmacy Review and the Pharmacy Professionals Review.
+The Pharmacy Review component will be a familiar process, as it mirrors the College’s previous pharmacy inspection process.
 For the Pharmacy Professionals Review, a College compliance officer will observe and assess individual pharmacy professionals in four key areas of practice.
 Compliance officers will ensure that pharmacies meet College standards/guidelines and that pharmacy professionals are appropriately applying their knowledge, skills, and abilities to deliver consistent pharmacy care.

 How will scheduling work?